littlecolumns/little-geocoder/README.md

 _At some point it would be nice to implement threads so that this doesn't happen._

 ### Help!
-I'm building this myself and it's HUGE!
+I'm building this app on my own and it's HUGE!

 Anaconda on Windows installs versions of numpy & friends that include something called MKL.
 MKL is big.
-Anaconda doesn't play nice with `venv` so the only way I could figure out to get around it was to just uninstall Anaconda and install the normal Python.org version instead.
+Anaconda doesn't play nice with `venv` so the only way I could figure out to get around it was to just uninstall Anaconda and install everything from Python.org instead.

 ## Attribution